darklang/docs/docs/reference/backward-compatibility.md

 and `Dict::toJSON`, and are sent to servers using `HttpClient::` functions.

 - Dark may change the formatting of values as they are serialized to users.
-  Typically, we will only do this to correct incorrect behaviour.
+  Typically, we will only do this to correct incorrect behavior.

 - Dark tries to generate standard JSON.
 We don't always, and where we generate non-standard JSON, we may switch to generating more standard JSON.